 Now that you know the basics behind broadband technology and how DSL vs. cable compare with one another, there are other factors to consider before making a final decision.
 Don't get overwhelmed by the similarities between the two.
 It's recommended that you consider your environment and whether you're in a more urban or rural setting.
 Find out more about how broadband Internet access is packaged with other services (such as home telephone, home entertainment and home security).
 What is the availability of both DSL and cable service in your area?
 How do the prices differ?
 In the case of cable Internet vs. DSL, the DSL-based broadband might not be readily accessible from your location.
 Carefully consider the options before selecting the service that's right for you.

 When it comes to making a broadband decision between DSL vs. cable Internet, it's best to first evaluate how you'll be using this connection.
 That way, you can determine what download and upload speeds are the best fit for the digital needs of your household.
-Once you have a found a great deal or a bundle offer, you can get more value over time and won't be worried about the differences between DSL and cable anymore.
+Once you have a found a great deal or a bundle offer from your Internet service provider, you can get more value over time and won't be worried about the differences between DSL and cable internet anymore.